gvwilson/sensibleadventures/shapers/story.md

     -   Gumption's second cousin once removed, and a bully
     -   Jokes that the only good thing about books is how the glue tastes
     -   When he calls Madica a "scratcher", Sindy jumps him (which is when we discover her shaping)
--   Sensei Reed: a 200-year-old turtle
+-   Smarty Leaf: a 200-year-old turtle
     -   Was once the village's schoolteacher, now mostly sleeps, but lends books to children
-    -   Turns out to be a powerful air shaper
+    -   Turns out to be a powerful earth shaper
     -   When Sindy discovers her gift, he takes her as an apprentice
 -   Mayor Lupus
     -   A wolf (as Mama Roo says, "A *very* alpha female.")